 The Private Wealth & Private Client Review: Chile

 Chile is a democracy with a president elected by popular vote.
 Legislative power is exercised by a bicameral congress, which is also elected by popular vote.
-The election process of authorities has been democratic throughout the past 30 years, with successive transitions between left and centre-right governments.
-After several riots starting in October 2019, Chile's Congress reached an agreement for a democratic process to reform the country's constitution.
-A national referendum was scheduled for April 2020 to determine whether citizens would agree to initiate a constitutional process, but it was postponed until October 2020 because of the covid-19 outbreak.
+The election process of the authorities has been democratic throughout the past 30 years, with successive transitions between left and centre-right governments.
+After several riots starting in October 2019, Congress reached an agreement for a democratic process to reform the country's constitution.
+A national referendum was carried out in October 2020 where citizens agreed to initiate a process with this purpose.
+The election of the 155 members of a commission to draft a new Constitution was held in May 2021.
+Once this commission begins sessions, it will have a nine-month period to fulfil this task (which can be extended for an additional three-month period).
+Then, a national referendum will be scheduled to determine whether the new Constitution is approved or if the current one should remain in force.

 Chile's political economy is considered stable.
 Its primary industries are related to the export of natural resources such as minerals and metals (mostly copper), produce, lumber and forestry by-products, and fish.

 From a tax perspective, Chile and Colombia are currently the only members of the Organisation for Economic Co-operation and Development (OECD) in South America.
 At the time of writing, Chile has double taxation treaties in force with the following countries: Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Colombia, Croatia, the Czech Republic, Denmark, Ecuador, France, Ireland, Italy, Japan, Korea, Malaysia, Mexico, Norway, New Zealand, Paraguay, Peru, Poland, Portugal, Russia, South Africa, Spain, Sweden, Switzerland, Thailand, the United Kingdom and Uruguay.
-A double taxation treaty has been signed but is not yet in force with the following countries: United States, United Arab Emirates and India.
+A double taxation treaty has been signed but is not yet in force with the following countries: the United States, the United Arab Emirates, India and the Netherlands.
 In addition, Chile has signed the OECD's Convention on Mutual Administrative Assistance in Tax Matters.

 In recent years, a number of tax reforms have been introduced that are in line with OECD regulations.
 In 2012, indirect transfer and transfer pricing regulations were incorporated in the Income Tax Law (ITL).
-In 2014, Law No. 20,780 and subsequent Law No. 20,899 (which simplifies aspects of Law No. 20,780) were enacted (hereafter, the 2014 Tax Reform).
+In 2014, Law No. 20,780 and subsequent Law No. 20,899 (which simplifies aspects of Law No. 20,780) were enacted (2014 tax reform).
 These two pieces of law introduced significant changes to Chilean tax legislation, and entered into force progressively until complete effectiveness on 1 January 2017.
-After almost two years of legislative discussion, in February 2020, Law No. 21,210 was published, with the objective of correcting and modernising Chile's tax legislation (hereafter, the 2020 Tax Reform).
+After almost two years of legislative discussion, in February 2020, Law No. 21,210 was published, with the objective of correcting and modernising Chile's tax legislation (2020 tax reform).

-In the context of this tax reforms, the Chilean Internal Revenue Service (SII) has been issuing numerous regulations and opinions in the form of Official Letters, Instructions and Rulings, clarifying the practical application of the recent tax modifications.
+In the context of these tax reforms, the Chilean Internal Revenue Service (SII) has been issuing numerous regulations and opinions in the form of official letters, instructions and rulings clarifying the practical application of the recent tax modifications.

 In general terms, individuals domiciled or resident in Chile and legal entities incorporated in Chile are subject to taxation on their worldwide income.
 On the contrary, non-resident and non-domiciled individuals or legal entities are subject to taxation on their Chilean source income.